agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 [advice]: https://twitter.com/math_rachel/status/822958139343446016
 [insight]: https://www.insightdatascience.com/

-I'm qualified to answer this question because I was an Insight Fellow in June of 2015 in the data science track (DS-SV-2015B).
-That, of course, is also my
-bias: I found my current and previous job through Insight, made a bunch of friends, and am happy with the experience in general.
-I am also a technical adviser, meaning I mentor the Fellows weekly in exchange for a small bit of equity in the company.[^1]
+I'm qualified to answer this question because during the summer of 2015 I was an Insight Fellow in the data science track (DS-SV-2015B).
+That, of course, is also my bias: I found my current and previous job through Insight, made a bunch of friends, and am happy with the experience in general.
+I am also a technical adviser, meaning I mentor Fellows weekly in exchange for a small bit of equity in the company.[^1]

 ## What is Insight?